Zendos1/TimerControl/README.md

 ```
 pod 'TimerControl'
 ```
-to instruct cocoapods to pull down the new dependency, run the following command through terminal in the same folder location as the podfile.
+To instruct cocoapods to pull down the new dependency, run the following command through terminal in the same folder location as the podfile.
 ```
 pod install